Edwin Cornier: Biography

-Edwin José Cornier Colón was born on October 1, 2002 in Mayagüez, son of Harold Cornier, and engineer, and a mother who is a pharmacist.
+Cornier Colón was born on October 1, 2002, in Mayagüez, son of Harold Cornier, and engineer, and a mother who is a pharmacist.
 He has mentioned that since he was a child, especially from the 2012 elections, he has been interested in being part of politics and as a consequence of the government's response to Hurricane María and 2019 Puerto Rican protests, he was inspired in launching his candidacy under the Movimiento Victoria Ciudadana (Citizen's Victory Movement, MVC).
 He is also a surfer and practices standup paddleboarding, having been a member of Puerto Rico's national team and participating in international competitions.
 Additionally he is a "junior pro" in Flying Fish Board Co.
 Currently, he is completing a bachelor's degree in geology at the University of Puerto Rico at Mayagüez, though he has also expressed completing studies in political sciences.
 His intention is to at some moment become Aguadilla's mayor.

 At only 17 years-old, announced his candidacy in December 2019 under the MVC and the following May, having graduated, he started his campaign visiting 1,000 homes.
 He has commented that the "pandemic worked in his favor since it was what allowed him the time to take walks and complete his studies without having to travel from Aguadilla to Mayagüez from Monday to Friday."
 He ran a mostly self-financed campaign, all donations upwards of $50.00 came from either himself or close relatives and these were the majority (68.14%) of the $1,111.70 collected funds.